“General Average” is a term used in the maritime industry to define shares in a common loss during a maritime accident.

 - General average shall be applied only for those losses which are linked directly with the material value of the cargo carried or the vessel.
 Any claims arising due to the delay, a loss or expense caused due to loss of market or any indirect loss must not be accounted into general average

-- Average adjusters are individuals or institutions looking after claims arising due to general average.
+- Average adjusters are individuals or institutions looking after claims arising due to the general average.
 The parties of a general average claim should send a written notice to them within 12 months from the date of termination of the common maritime agreement between the parties involved.
 If they do not receive this notice the adjusters are entitled to proceed with all available information with them

 - If a vessel or cargo is damaged by water, including damage by beaching or sinking a burning ship in order to extinguish the fire, then that damage shall be countable as general average.
-Also if a vessel is grounded intentionally for common safety, it excludes damage caused by smoke or heat of fire
+Also if a vessel is grounded intentionally for the common safety, it excludes damage caused by smoke or heat of the fire

 - If any vessel has been grounded and the cargo is liable to get damaged, then efforts can be made to refloat the vessel.
-However if such efforts cause damage to boilers or machinery of the vessel it shall be made as general average
+However, if such efforts cause damage to boilers or machinery of the vessel it shall be made as general average

 - The procuring expenses of any cargo, fuel or ship’s stores upon being discharged as per general average act shall be admitted into general average